tangentmonger/colourstealingcloak/README.md

 The Colour Stealing Cloak
 =========================

 An interactive, wearable art project.
+Steal colours by touching them and transfer them to the cloak.
+Video demonstration: http://vimeo.com/79153816

 Components
 ----------